📗

 If you have read this book thoroughly till now and practiced writing some Python code, then you will be very well-placed to get the most out of the course.

 We're sure you'll enjoy the course and learn a lot.
-Meanwhile, please get in touch if you have any questions!
+Meanwhile, please if you have any questions!

 After the training course